amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 In this exercise you did the following:
 - Discussed some common misconceptions
 - Put environment variables through their paces to reveal their true nature
-- Built and used instances of the Linux UTS namespace
+- Built and used instances of the UTS namespace
-- Did the same for the Linux PID namespace
+- Did the same for the PID namespace
-- Summarized the main Linux namespaces in use today
+- Summarized the main namespaces in use today